 Where the tax is not a flat rate, states levy it on a percentage basis.

 How it looks on your bill: FCC Regulatory Fee (Wireless)

-These fees help to cover the cost of the of the FCC's enforcement and policy-making work and all wireless providers are required to remit these funds.
+These fees help to cover the cost of the FCC's enforcement and policy-making work.
+All wireless providers are required to remit these funds.
 This will range from about $0.02 - $0.06 per month on a bill of about $30.